-UI and UX: A side-by-side breakdown of the design process
+The difference between UI and UX: A side-by-side look

 A user experience essentially comprises many user interfaces that come together in a (hopefully) seamless flow of actions and tasks.
 UX and UI designers are mutually dependent on one another, with their roles, activities, and outcomes fitting together like puzzle pieces.

 The UX designer tends to take the lead in a design process.
 Working alongside the product owner or key stakeholder(s), UX designers own the overall strategy in terms of determining how to organize the activities and deliverables needed for each phase.
 They spearhead design research activities and create target user personas.
 Their user flows and wireframes are the blueprints for the UI designers to work from.
 UX designers drive customer advocacy throughout the design process, ensuring that decisions about form and function track back to resolving a user problem or meeting a user need.

 In parallel, the UI designer will take ownership of the product’s creative direction and work closely with any branding guidelines and assets provided.
 UI designers are tasked with bringing the brand values to life and expressing them in a way that supports the overall user experience.
 UI designers turn wireframes into detailed visual design mockups and prototypes that show how a page will look, feel, and behave.
 Good UI must be as purposeful and accessible as it is visually appealing, which is where it dovetails with UX design in particular.
 No amount of beautiful UI design can fix poor UX.